 He is the author of five books that explore the intersection of theatre studies, philosophy, and history: Analytic Philosophy and the World of the Play (Foreword by Marvin Carlson; Afterword by James R. Hamilton, forthcoming July 2017); The Cambridge Introduction to Theatre and Literature of the Absurd (2015); Narrating the Past through Theatre (2012); Words, Space, and the Audience (2012/Pb 2016); and Reassessing the Theatre of the Absurd (2011/Pb 2013).

-He is also the editor of five collections of essays on modern drama: Philosophy and Oscar Wilde (Palgrave Macmillan, forthcoming 2017); Edward Albee and Absurdism (Brill, forthcoming 2017); Oscar Wilde’s Society Plays (Palgrave Macmillan, 2015); with Benjamin D. Carson, Eugene O’Neill’s One-Act Plays (Palgrave Macmillan, 2012/Pb 2014); and Refiguring Oscar Wilde’s Salome (Rodopi, 2011).
+He is also the editor of five collections of essays on modern drama: Philosophy and Oscar Wilde (forthcoming March 2017); Edward Albee and Absurdism (2017); Oscar Wilde’s Society Plays (2015/Pb 2016); with Benjamin D. Carson, Eugene O’Neill’s One-Act Plays (2012/Pb 2014); and Refiguring Oscar Wilde’s Salome (2011).

 In addition to serving on the Advisory Board of the Journal of American Drama and Theatre (JADT); as an Associate Editor of Palgrave Communications; and on the Board of Directors of The Edward Albee Society; he is the Series Editor of New Perspectives in Edward Albee Studies.
-In Spring 2014, he was a UW System Fellow at the Institute for Research in the Humanities, and was the recipient of the 2015 University of Wisconsin-Whitewater Outstanding Research Award.
+In Spring 2014, he was a UW System Fellow at the Institute for Research in the Humanities and was the recipient of the 2015 University of Wisconsin-Whitewater Outstanding Research Award.